-- Modify the following existing services: - Entry reference services and capacity allocation swap services must be amended to reflect the introduction of constrained access. - The time of use periods must be modified to reflect forecast demand patterns for AA5.
-The required time periods are: - Super off-peak 9am to 3pm every day - Peak 3pm to 9pm Monday to Friday - Shoulder 6am to 9am and 9pm to 11pm Monday to Friday - Off-peak all other times - Amend the business energy-based reference services to allow high voltage end-use customers to access them. - Amend the meter reference service description to clarify that a user may agree a date for a scheduled meter reading.
-Combine the capacity swap reference services into a single service to simplify administrative arrangements and allow the application and use of the service to be addressed under a single electricity transfer application. - Combine the remote direct load control and load limitation services and expand to include control of an inverter via the meter.
-Update the eligibility criteria to address three phase connections and clarify the requirements to obtain the service. - Clarify the eligibility criteria for the remote de-energise and re-energise services to explain what the controller/end-use customer is required to do to commence the flow of electricity and arrangements if a controller/end-use customer is not available to commence the flow of electricity. - Include manual de-energisation and re-energisation as reference services under the access arrangement, consistent with remote de-energisation and re-energisation services.
-Remove eligibility criteria that is covered in the standard electricity contract and applications and queuing policy. - New reference services for: - Transmission connected storage systems - Distribution connected storage systems - o Electric vehicle charging points
+- Modify the following existing services:

+- Entry reference services and capacity allocation swap services must be amended to reflect the introduction of constrained access.

+- The time of use periods must be modified to reflect forecast demand patterns for AA5.
+The required time periods are:

+- Super off-peak 9am to 3pm

+- Peak 3pm to 9pm

+- Shoulder 6am to 9am and 9pm to 11pm

+- Off-peak 11pm to 6am

+- Amend the business energy-based reference services to allow high voltage end-use customers to access them.

+- Amend the meter reference service description to clarify that a user may agree a date for a scheduled meter reading.
+Combine the capacity swap reference services into a single service to simplify administrative arrangements and allow the application and use of the service to be addressed under a single electricity transfer application.

+- Combine the remote direct load control and load limitation services and expand to include control of an inverter via the meter.
+Update the eligibility criteria to ensure it is clear the service is available to three phase connections and clarify the requirements to obtain the service.

+- Clarify the eligibility criteria for the remote de-energise and re-energise services to explain what the controller/end-use customer is required to do to commence the flow of electricity and arrangements if a controller/end-use customer is not available to commence the flow of electricity.

+- Include manual de-energisation and re-energisation as reference services under the access arrangement, consistent with remote de-energisation and re-energisation services.

+- Remove eligibility criteria that is covered in the standard electricity contract and applications and queuing policy.

+- Introduce new reference services for:

+- Transmission connected storage systems

+- Distribution connected storage systems

+- Electric vehicle charging points